 Step 1: Start the Get Data Wizard

-• For connecting Power BI JSON locally, open up Power BI Desktop.
+- To connect Power BI JSON locally, open up Power BI Desktop.
 To import your local JSON file to Power BI, you need to start the Get Data Wizard.
 You can do that in 2 ways:

 Step 2: Select the Data Source and Desired JSON File

 Starting the Power BI Connection will automatically launch the Power BI Query Editor.
 You will notice a Record is stated under the List column.
-Often Power BI recognizes a set of Record links in the initial stage when you import the JSON Data.
-By clicking on these records you can further drill down into the JSON file structure.
+Often, Power BI recognizes a set of Record links in the initial stage when you import the JSON Data.
+By clicking on these records, you can drill down further into the JSON file structure.

 Step 4: Drilldown to Records and Convert Rows

-• Step 2: Among various details such as Start Time, End Time, etc, observe that the Quotes row has a hyperlinked “Links” option.
-Hover over it and you will notice a list of records.
+- Step 2: Among various details such as Start Time, End Time, etc, observe that the Quotes row has a hyperlinked “Links” option.
+Hover over it, and you will notice a list of records.
 Finally, click on this option to view the records.

 Step 5: Split into Columns